Emergency Supplies Check List

 - Personal seal

-- Health insurance card, proof of ID, mother-child health notebook, disabled person’s health notebook
+- Copies of items such as bank account number, life insurance contract number, health insurance card, proof of ID, mother and child health notebook, disabled person’s health notebook

 Tools for gathering information